jonathanhood/gradle-plugin-example/tutorial/3-declaring-tasks-the-right-way.md

 Declaring a task in your plugin as a seperate file is easy.
 You simply inherit from the ``DefaultTask`` class and implement an ``@TaskAction`` handler.

-We'll create a simple tasks which creates a file in the project every time it is run.
+We'll implement a simple task which creates a file in the project every time it is run.

 ```groovy
 package com.jhood